 Learn more about the Community Partnership School model.

-Build and Prepare Your CPS Team
+Building and Preparing Your CPS Team

 The planning grant application requires a commitment from four or more core partners (a community-based nonprofit, a school district, a university or college, and a healthcare provider) interested in implementing a Community Partnership School in a public elementary or secondary school.

 The nonprofit organization must serve as the fiscal agent for the award, be responsible for hiring the CPS director, and demonstrate the capacity to manage fiscal responsibilities under a cost-reimbursable model.
-All four (or more) core partners must have a primary contact listed in the application and agree to an active role in supporting the proposed CPS site.
-Review the roles and expectations of CPS core partners in the additional resources packet.